dqops/dqo/docs/checks/column/text/text-length-in-range-percent.md

 # text length in range percent data quality checks

-Column check that calculates the percentage of texts with a length below the indicated by the user length in a column.
+Column check that calculates the percentage of text values with a length below the indicated by the user length in a monitored column.

 ___